Updated on 3/24/2022

 When you date a man with depression, it can become a struggle to maintain a relationship with him and protect your own mental health.
-The experience is not fundamentally different than dating someone without a mental illness, but there are issues that are more likely to arise.
+The experience is not fundamentally different from dating someone without a mental illness, but there are issues that are more likely to arise.

 Note: We discuss the following insights in the context of dating men, but they apply equally to women.
 Scroll further down to read about behaviors and situations you are more likely to encounter with men only.
-Also realize you are not guaranteed to encounter these issues when you date someone with depression.
+Also, realize you are not guaranteed to encounter these issues when you date someone with depression.
 Depression simply increases their likelihood.
 We also wrote an article about issues you are more likely to encounter with women only.

 The Depression Coming Out Conversation

 Whether you ask or deduce it after months of dating, there will be a point when your partner discloses they deal with depression.
 It’s a crucial moment in the relationship, so be sensitive and do not judge.
 Thank him for trusting you with this information he has most likely not shared with many people.
 See it as the beginning of a discussion you can resurface occasionally.

 Depression is a widespread mental health condition in the U.S. It can take many forms and comes with a variety of symptoms.
 There is not one main cause of depression, it can be genetic, but environmental influences often play a part in causing this disorder.
 In addition, sometimes depression symptoms are influenced by inactivity in the brain’s frontal lobe or the brain’s inability to properly regulate mood.
 Causes of depression are commonly tied to other elements of one’s health including: substance abuse, mental illness, medication, and a variety of medical conditions.
 Other major causes include stressful life events and low self-esteem.
 Causes of depression are unique for every individual and are often a combination of many factors.

 What You Need to Know About Anyone with Depression

 He Might Interpret Neutral Things In a Negative Way

 Depression often works like a game of telephone where no one wins.